akhmarov/f5_otp/docs/INSTALL.md

 2. BIG-IP client SSL profile.
 Select a client SSL profile with Perfect Forward Secrecy (PFS) configured
 3. IP address for OTP-APM virtual server.
 This address will be used for an OTP configuration portal
 4. IP address for OTP-LTM virtual server.
 This address will be used for applications that do not support APM **iRule Event**
+5. IP addresses of DNS servers that are able to resolve LDAP fully qualified domain name
-5. LDAP scheme.
+6. LDAP scheme.
 Valid values are **ldap://** or **ldaps://**.
 First is recommended for usage because second leads to strange errors which are sourced from *ldapjs* NPM package
-6. LDAP fully qualified domain name.
+7. LDAP fully qualified domain name.
 DNS domain name or host name if you use single LDAP server.
 For example, if you have Active Directory with **corp.contoso.com** DNS domain name which resolves to more than one Active Directory Domain Controller, it will be the best available option (from the High-Availability perspective). iRule LX will resolve FQDN to all available server names and try each one in case previous failed
-7. LDAP port.
+8. LDAP port.
 Valid values are **389** or **636**.
 First is recommended for usage because second leads to strange errors which are sourced from *ldapjs* NPM package
-8. LDAP user distinguished name.
+9. LDAP user distinguished name.
 Distinguished name of Active Directory user with permissions to modify attribute selected to store encrypted OTP secret value
-9. LDAP user password.
+10. LDAP user password.
 Password for Active Directory user
-10. LDAP attribure.
+11. LDAP attribure.
 Name of the Active Directory attribure to store encrypted OTP secret value.
 Standard implementation uses attribute name **extensionAttribute2**, but you are free to choose another one.
 Selected attribute must be available for read/write operations for LDAP user
-11. LDAP group distinguished name.
+12. LDAP group distinguished name.
 Distinguished name of Active Directory group that will allow access to OTP configuration portal.
 Standard implementation uses **Fetch Nested Groups** AD Query option, so this group may be nested in Active Directory
-12. SMTP server host name.
+13. SMTP server host name.
 FQDN of SMTP server that is able to deliver email to BIG-IP administrators and users.
 Server must support authenticated and nonauthenticated connections.
 Authenticated connection is used to deliver messages to BIG-IP administrators and unauthenticated connection is used to deliver noreply messages to regular users
-13. SMTP user.
+14. SMTP user.
 Username for authenticated SMTP connection
-14. SMTP password.
+15. SMTP password.
 Password for authenticated SMTP connection
-15. SMTP address for BIG-IP administrators.
+16. SMTP address for BIG-IP administrators.
 Email address of BIG-IP administrators that will receive **Internal Error** messages
-16. SMTP address for noreply.
+17. SMTP address for noreply.
 Email address that is not available for reply, this address will be used for mesasges delivered to users
-17. LDAP administrator login.
+18. LDAP administrator login.
 SamAccountName of the Active Directory administrator to be used for Active Directory AAA object.
 This account must be a member of **CONTOSO\Domain Admins** group to fetch Active Directory password policies to support password-related functionality
-18. LDAP administrator password.
+19. LDAP administrator password.
 Password for Active Directory administrator

 Example list of external objects:
 * CONTOSO
 * /CONTOSO/PFS_clientssl
-* 192.0.2.1
+* 192.0.2.1 (for otp.contoso.com)
-* ltm-otp.contoso.com (resolves to 192.0.2.2)
+* 192.0.2.2 (for ltm-otp.contoso.com)
+* 198.51.100.10 and 198.51.100.11
 * ldap://
 * corp.contoso.com (resolves to 198.51.100.10 and 198.51.100.11)
 * 389